CodeForPhilly/pa-wildflower-selector/README copy.md

 mongod --version
 ```

 A commonly missed step is not creating a directory for mongo to write to (this step my not be listed in other instructions because the directory is created during installation on Mac OS and Linux).

 ```
 mkdir -p ~/data/db
 sudo chown -R `id -un` ~/data/db
 ```

+##### For Windows Users
+Install Windows MongoDB Community Edition.
+“Install MongoD as a Service” and keep the default “Run service as Network Service user”.

+###

 Run a Mongo instance:

 ```
 sudo mongod --dbpath ~/data/db
 ```

 Open a new terminal to continue with instructions from here.

 ## Project setup